adl212/NitroTypeBot/README.md

 # NitroTypeBot
 Nitrotype Bot that works!
 Steps to use the bot on the bottom:
 1. Download a python compiler.
-I used Idle.
+I prefer Idle.
 Download at https://www.python.org/downloads/
 2. Go to cmd and download libraries bs4, pynput, and selenium.
 Type this in cmd:
   -pip install bs4